GPA Calculator | The Easy Grader

 Good GPA

-Qualifies for most majors and good academic standing
+Qualifies for most majors and maintains good academic standing

 Satisfactory GPA